gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 assert!(mailbox.contains(&log));
 ```

-The complete test code looks as follows:
+Below is the complete test code:

 ```rust
 use gstd::ActorId;